-Kolanko n°6 is located in the jewish quarter of Kraków, we went inside after a long walk in the old city centre.
+Kolanko n°6 is in the Jewish quarter of Kraków, we went inside after a long walk in the old city centre.

 When we walked it the heat, old jazz music and cosy atmosphere surprised us- in a good way!

-All together we had 2 kinds of tea (green and ginger lemon), 1 hot choco, 1 milkshake, 2 cafe lattes and a (see picture above) devine piece of chocolate pie.
+All together we had 2 kinds of tea (green and ginger lemon), 1 hot choco, 1 milkshake, 2 cafe lattes and a (see picture above) divine piece of chocolate pie.

-The hot chocolatemilk in Poland is thicker than the hot chocolate I know.
+The hot chocolatemilk in Poland is (a lot) thicker than the hot chocolate I know.

-In Belgium it’s mainly milk with chocolate, in Poland it kind of seemed like chocolate pudding that’s liquid-like.
-But it does taste good though, in Warsaw I had one mixed with chilipepper.
+In Belgium it’s mainly milk with chocolate, in Poland it seems like chocolate pudding that’s liquid-y.
+But it does taste good though!
+I had one mixed with chilipepper.
+Spicy but goooood.